alexkuehn/zwave-sniffer-suite/README.md

 ## Serial API variant
 - Prerequisits: SerialAPI extcap and dissectors installed, strace compatible Unix system
-- start zw-sapi-tap.py with your serial device as argument
+- start zw-sapi-tap.py in contrib/ folder with your serial device as argument
 - the zw-sapi-tap will tap the communication by sniffing all read/write syscalls for the file descriptor of your opened ZWave device and will provide the data as a TCP server on port 4201.
 - open wireshark